flutils/frontline-registry-cleaner/README.md

 <div align="center">--</div><Br />

-[**Frontline Register Cleaner 2.0**](https://www.frontlinecleaner.com) (released in 2011) was distributed by several retailers in the UK.
+[**Frontline Register Cleaner 2.0**](https://www.frontlinecleaner.com) was released in 2011 and was distributed by several retailers in the UK.

 We bought the code from a company in Ukraine, promoted it through the Internet and rarely updated it.
 It was a proprietary engine based on "RegCure" (popular product at the time).

-The distribution version requires a licensing server to permit users to log in, which we've now taken down.
-To compensate, we've removed the registration module, allowing people to use the product for free (if they wish).
+The distribution version requires a licensing server to permit users to log in, which we've now removed.
+To compensate, we've entirely removed the registration module, allowing people to use the product for free (if they wish).

+In 2022, we revamped the GUI and some of the backend scanning functionality to bring the product up to modern standards.
+We intend to continue to add to this functionality to embrace cloud endpoints and various other additions.

-If you are interested in this type of product, we have built an [RMM (Remote Monitoring & Management)](https://en.wikipedia.org/wiki/Remote_monitoring_and_management) tool ([FLCleaner 3.0](https://www.flcleaner.com)), which supersedes its predecessor by a significant margin.
-The new product is built around our experience with web centric applications ("cloud"), permitting extensibility.
+We are in the process of building an [RMM (Remote Monitoring & Management)](https://en.wikipedia.org/wiki/Remote_monitoring_and_management) tool ([FLCleaner 3.0](https://www.flcleaner.com)), which supersedes this by a significant margin.
+The new product is built around our experience with web centric infrastructure, permitting intense extensibility.

+---

+#### ℹ️ How It Works

+Every Operating System has files and settings it requires to operate.

+In Windows, most of these are stored inside the "registry" (a database at the heart of the system).
+Other systems have other methods.

+One of the biggest issues for Windows PC users is this database becoming corrupted / damaged, leading to a sluggish system and potential problems & errors.

+"Registry Cleaner" tools were designed to clean through the database and fix any of the problems.
+Over time, the requirements

 ---